PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Delete task
 - Tasks whose status is `Done` can't be deleted.
 Task in any other status can be deleted any time.
+- Task can't be permanently deleted.
+When any task is deleted, it moves the task to the Deleted tab.
 - When any task is deleted, system sends in-app notification to associated users.
 - When any families is marked as Archived, all of its open tasks will remain as it is.
 But all the upcoming tasks will be auto deleted.
 ### UX Rules